abnoribeiro/commerceStudy/README.md

 cart (you don't need to have the option to add more than 1 product, but it's up to you);
 2. When clicking on the cart icon in the header, the user must be directed to the screen of cart where it will list its products, having the option to delete a product from the cart;
-X. Feel free to extend the functionality to demonstrate your knowledge.
+3. Feel free to extend the functionality to demonstrate your knowledge.
 BONUS: Writing tests for your application.